 Five composers will have their finalist entries read and workshopped by the Champaign-Urbana Symphony Orchestra.
 The session will be open to the public.
 After the workshop, up to two winning compositions will be selected for performance during the CUSO 2018-19 season, and Dr. Garrop will mentor the winning composers.

-Maestro Stephen Alltop, Stacy Garrop and CUSO will present four performances of this interactive, educational concert for area grade school students.
-This program guides students through the creative world of the composer as CUSO performs Stacy’s work, Blurr.
+Maestro Stephen Alltop, Stacy Garrop and CUSO will present four performances of this interactive, educational concert for area grade-school students.
+This program guides students through the creative world of the composer as CUSO performs Stacy’s work, Blurrr.

 Music in the Schools Composer Visits